 Chat with a local specialist who can help organize your trip.

-In the afternoon, your driver will take you to the airport in Flores, where you'll board a flight to Guatemala City.
-Upon arriving in the city, you'll transfer to your local hotel in the colonial city of Antigua.
-After settling into your accommodation, enjoy the city's historic center.
+In the afternoon, your driver will take you to the airport in the town of Flores, where you'll board a flight to Guatemala City.
+Upon arrival, you'll transfer about an hour west to your local hotel in the colonial city of Antigua.
+After settling into your accommodation, head out and enjoy the city's historic center.

 Once the capital of Guatemala, Antigua is filled with a colorful Old Town surrounding its central plaza, Central Park.
 The city is also surrounded by several volcanoes.
 The contrast between these imposing mountains and the colorful architecture of the city makes it one of the prettiest settlements in the country.

-With the help of recommendations from your guide, you'll enjoy lunch in one of the villages.
-In the early afternoon, you'll head back to Panajachel to meet our driver and return to Antigua.
+Further down the lake is San Juan, famous for its textiles hand-woven at a local women's co-op.
+Here you can learn about the natural dying process, weaving techniques, and more.
+Then, with the help of recommendations from your guide, you'll enjoy lunch in one of the villages.
+In the early afternoon, you'll head back to Panajachel to meet your driver and return to Antigua.

-Day 7: Transfer to Guatemala City for your departure flight
+Day 7: Transfer to Guatemala City, Depart